DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 Various development frameworks and tools are available for programming MCUs, including the Arduino Framework, manufacturer specific SDKs and raw C++, among others.
-Each framework presents different trade-offs in terms of performance overhead, efficiency and ease of development.
+Each framework presents different trade-offs in terms of performance overhead, efficiency, and ease of development.

 <!--TODO: fix reference https://ieeexplore.ieee.org/abstract/document/7116095 yeah i have knowledge issues xD-->